MolSSI/QCFractal/docs/source/client-add-query.rst

 --------------

-Adding objects to the server uses the ``client.add_*`` commands and takes in a list of objects to add and returns the :term:`DB ID` of the object.
+Adding objects to the server uses the ``client.add_*`` commands and takes in a list of objects to add and returns the :term:`ObjectId` of the object.

 .. code-block:: python